 These treatments depend on the severity and condition of the white marks on your teeth, such as:

-For stains on the teeth that cannot be treated by bleaching or microabrasion, porcelain veneers are a great option.
-Veneers are thin, and custom-made laminates fabricated from ceramic materials.
+Porcelain veneers are a great option for stains on the teeth that you cannot treat with bleaching or microabrasion.
+Veneers are thin and custom-made laminates fabricated from ceramic materials.

 How to Prevent White Spots on Teeth

 - Good dental hygiene.
 Avoid white spots on your teeth by sticking to a dental hygiene routine.
 The least you can do is brush and floss at least twice a day and check the fluoride levels in your toothpaste (high levels of fluoride can cause damage to your teeth).
 Also, visit your dentist twice a year.
 Regular checkups are encouraged every six months.

 - Avoid acidic foods and beverages.
 Some foods and drinks can cause severe damage to your tooth enamel.
 Also, some other foods may increase acidic levels and dry mouth, leading to more bacteria growing within your teeth.
 Sugary and carbonated drinks are the ones that cause more harm.